syahshiimi/homelab/docs/202501111134 A Portable Homelab.md

 I've never worked with Ansible before and I believe it would be a good opportunity for me to learn about it.
 At the same time, managing my  virtual machines and linux containers which were provisioned by Proxmox became a chore.

 For context,  I was based and working remotely late last year in Japan.
 I asked myself what would it take to bring my homelab with me to Japan if I were to ever re-locate.
-Beyond my concerns of the homelab as a monolithic physical and application deployment, it occured to me that the homelab itself *was not* idempotent.
+Beyond my concerns of the homelab as a monolithic physical and application deployment, it occured to me that the homelab itself *was not* idempotent and definitely not portable.

 Similarly, I had to work on a project that necessitated the provisioning, deployment and management of a group (or cluster) of Raspberry Pi's for an on-site art installation.
 There was a large overhead of constantly provisioning the correct resources and managing the correct configuration of these Pis.
-I knew Ansible was a solution to my pains and sorrows but due to time constraints – learning how to use it
+I knew Ansible was a solution to my pains and sorrows but due to time constraints – learning how to use it wasn’t a priority.

 I wondered what it could take to achieve an idempotent homelab environment in the event I had to redeploy it again.
 I don't believe Ansible or automation is a ultimate solution here – rather, I believe that if there can be a way to *reach* that goal; my homelab can be deployed *anytime* and *anywhere*.